 Rachel Saimons primarily focuses her practice on Native American Affairs.
-Ms. Saimons has represented tribes and tribal entities in litigation before state and federal courts in a variety of matters, including water issues, sovereign immunity, employment and contractual disputes, defense of tribes and tribal officials against allegations of the Racketeer Influenced and Corrupt Organizations Act (RICO), and disputes with municipalities.
+Ms. Saimons has represented tribes and tribal entities in litigation before state, federal, and tribal courts in a variety of matters, including water issues, sovereign immunity, employment and contractual disputes, defense of tribes and tribal officials against allegations of the Racketeer Influenced and Corrupt Organizations Act (RICO), and disputes with municipalities.
 She has also advised tribes on treaty-rights issues and compliance with state and local laws.

 During law school, Ms. Saimons served as Managing Editor of the Washington Journal of Environmental Law & Policy.
 She also served as an extern for the Labor & Employment Division of the Seattle City Attorney’s Office and as a summer intern in the Flagstaff, Arizona office of DNA People’s Legal Services, a nonprofit legal aid organization that provides free civil legal assistance, advice and representation in U.S. and tribal courts.